JoyceGu/CuriousBuild/blog/markdown/hacking-growth-reading-notes-translated.md

  Sean Ellis Morgan Brown

-I finally finished the Growth Hacking book over the holidays, and found quite a few really INSPIRING things about it because of the recent change in groups.
+I finally finished the HackingGrowth over the OOF time, and found quite a few really INSPIRING things about it because of the recent change in groups.
 As a powerless IC really wish LEADERSHIP had taken the time to read this book as well. 🫢

 The following quotes are translated from Chinese version post.